msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_1_permissions.md

 *   [C-0-2] Permissions with a `protectionLevel` of [`PROTECTION_FLAG_PRIVILEGED`](
 https://developer.android.com/reference/android/content/pm/PermissionInfo.html#PROTECTION&lowbar;FLAG&lowbar;PRIVILEGED)
-MUST only be granted to apps preloaded in the privileged path(s) of the system image and within the subset of the explicitly whitelisted permissions for each app.
+MUST only be granted to apps preinstalled in the privileged path(s) of the system image and within the subset of the explicitly whitelisted permissions for each app.
 The AOSP implementation meets this requirement by reading and honoring the whitelisted permissions for each app from the files in the